Giantryan484/Webmaster-2024/README.md

 # Webmaster-2024

-This is the code behind our 2024 TSA Webmaster submission.
+This is the code behind our 2024 Technology Student Association (TSA) Webmaster submission.

 We have two team members: Ryan McCormick and Kari Ajan (I'm doing the web development, she's doing the content).
 Note that the average team size for this event is 6 people, so we're fighting an uphill battle.